osohq/oso/docs/more/dev-tools/ide.rst

 Want support for your IDE of choice?
 ------------------------------------

-Let us know by using our livechat to send us a slack message.
+Let us know by using our chat on the bottom right to send us a Slack message.